Last Iterate Convergence in Monotone Mean Field Games: Proximal point-type method for MFG

-Interestingly, the rule \eqref{eq:slingshot_update} is similar to the traditional proximal point (PP) method with KL divergence in mathematical optimization and Optimal Transport, see \citep{Censor1992,XieWWZ19} and the pseudocode in \cref{alg:PP}.
+Interestingly, the rule \eqref{eq:slingshot_update} is similar to the traditional Proximal Point (PP) method with KL divergence in mathematical optimization and Optimal Transport, see \textcite{Censor1992,XieWWZ19}.
 Therefore, we also refer to this update rule as the PP method.
+The well-known (O)MD in \textcite{2022perolat} can be viewed as a linearization of the objective $J$ inside \eqref{eq:slingshot_update}.
+Consequently, PP---which uses the full, un-linearised $J$--- is expected to be less sensitive to approximation error, resulting in more robust convergence under non-strict monotonicity than MD.
 On the other hand, unlike the traditional PP method, our method changes the objective function $J(\mu^k,\bullet)\colon\PolicySet\to\R$ with each iteration $k\in\N$.
-Therefore, the convergence of our traditional method is not directly derived from traditional theory.
+Therefore, it is difficult to derive a theoretical convergence result of our traditional method from traditional theory.
+See also \cref{rmk:1}.